Madden NFL 18 esports are coming to Disney XD and ESPN

 Twitter now lets advertisers sponsor publishers’ Moments

-With the Superbowl just a few weeks away, the world of football has some relatively unexpected news.
+With the Super Bowl just a few weeks away, the world of football has some relatively unexpected news.
 Madden NFL, one of the most popular gaming titles in the world, is going even more mainstream.

 ESPN2 and Disney XD will broadcast Madden e-sports tournaments thanks to a new deal inked by EA, Disney, and the NFL.

-Madden NFL 18 is one of the top ten best selling games in the last 12 months, and the franchise has sold well over 100 million copies since its inception in 1988.
+Madden NFL 18 is one of the top ten best-selling games in the last 12 months, and the franchise has sold well over 100 million copies since its inception in 1988.
 Thanks to a deal with the NFL, the game is one of the most realistic representations of an actual NFL game, complete with the broadcast commentary.

 The top sixteen Madden NFL 18 players in the world will participate in the tournament, which will run from February 2 through April 28.
 The winner will compete in the Madden Bowl live from the 2018 NFL Draft on ESPN2.